Flying Start is part of our early years programme for families with children under 4 years of age living in disadvantaged areas of Wales.

 Quality, part-time childcare for 2-3 year olds

 Flying Start provides quality childcare which is offered to parents of all eligible 2-3 year olds for 2 and a half hours a day, 5 days a week for 39 weeks.
-In addition, there should be at least 15 sessions of provision for the family during the school holidays.
+In addition to the 39 weeks of formal childcare, FS will provide additional family fun days during school holiday periods in various locations throughout the year

 This should be linked to foundation phase entry into schools to ensure a seamless transition between the 2 offers with no gaps in provision.